 Toyota Prius C Overview

-This smaller, less-expensive alternative to the regular Prius feels more like a subcompact than a sophisticated hybrid.
+This smaller, less expensive alternative to the regular Prius feels more like a subcompact than a sophisticated hybrid.
 It has a harsh ride, noisy engine and cabin, and slow acceleration.
 The interior looks and feels cheap, the driving position and rear seats are cramped, and there's little cargo space.
-However, its 37 mpg is the best city fuel economy of any car we've tested, and its 43 mpg overall is just 1 mpg less than the regular Prius.
-2015 brings a number of exterior styling updates.
-Reliability is well above average, but the Prius C scores too low in our testing to be recommended, and it scored a poor in the IIHS small-overlap crash test.
+However, its 37-mpg is the best city fuel economy of any car we've tested, and its 43-mpg overall is just 1-mpg less than the regular Prius.
+With 2015 comes a number of exterior styling updates.
+Reliability is well above average, but we can't recommend the Prius C because it scored too low in our testing and performed poorly in the IIHS small-overlap crash test.